-February 25, 2009
+March 31, 2009

-S 337.
-NC ILLEGAL IMMIGRATION REFORM ACT.
-Filed 2/25/09.
-TO ENACT THE NORTH CAROLINA ILLEGAL IMMIGRATION REFORM ACT.
+H 922.
+NC ILLEGAL IMMIGRATION PREVENTION ACT.
+Filed 3/31/09.
+TO ESTABLISH THE NORTH CAROLINA ILLEGAL IMMIGRATION PREVENTION ACT TO PROVIDE FOR THE COMPREHENSIVE REGULATION OF PERSONS IN THIS STATE WHO ARE NOT LAWFULLY PRESENT IN THE UNITED STATES.

-Enacts The North Carolina Illegal Immigration Reform Act, and provides that all requirements of this proposed act regarding the classification of immigration status are to be construed to conform to federal law.
+Enacts The North Carolina Illegal Immigration Prevention Act, and provides that all requirements of this proposed act regarding the classification of immigration status are to be construed to conform with federal immigration law.

 Verification of employee work authorization.
 Amends GS Chapter 153A, Article 5 (applying to counties), by enacting new GS 153A-94.3 to require counties to register and participate, or attempt to register and participate in the federal work authorization program to verify work authorization information on all new employees.
 Also amends GS Chapter 160A, Article 7 (applying to cities) by enacting new GS 160A-164.3 to require cities to register and participate, or attempt to register and participate in the federal work authorization program to verify work authorization information on all new employees.
-Defines the term federal work authorization program to verify work authorization information on all new employees.
-Defines the term federal work authorization program to verify work authorization program to mean any of the electronic verification of work authorization programs or any equivalent operated by the US Department of Homeland Security under the Immigration and Reform and Control Act of 1986.
+Defines the term federal work authorization program to mean any of the electronic verification of work authorization programs or any equivalent program operated by the US Department of Homeland Security under the Immigration and Reform and Control Act of 1986.
 Provides that the proposed new sections are to be enforced without regard to race, religion, gender, ethnicity, or national origin.

-Amends GS Chapter 64 to add new Article I and Article II.
-Recodifies GS 64-1 through GS 64-5 as Article 1 of GS Chapter 64, with the title Various Provisions Relating to Aliens.
+Amends GS Chapter 64, recodifying GS 64-1 through GS 64-5 as Article 1 of GS Chapter 64, with the title Various Provisions Relating to Aliens.

 Unlawful Transfer or Concealment of an Alien.
 Enacts new GS 64-6, in proposed Article 1 of GS Chapter 64, to make it a Class G felony for a person to knowingly, or in reckless disregard of the fact that another person has come to, entered, or remained in the US illegally, transport, move, or attempt to transport that person within the state, or solicit or conspire to transport or move that person within the state, with intent to further that person's unlawful entry into the US or avoid apprehension or detection by state or federal authorities.
-Also makes it a Glass G felony for a person to knowingly, or in reckless disregard of the fact that another person has come to, entered, or remained in the US illegally, conceal, harbor, or shelter from detection, or to solicit or conspire to conceal, harbor, or shelter from detection, that person in any place, including a building or means of transportation, with the intent to further that person's unlawful entry into the US or avoid apprehension or detection by state or federal authorities.
+Also makes it a Class G felony for a person to knowingly, or in reckless disregard of the fact that another person has come to, entered, or remained in the US illegally, conceal, harbor, or shelter from detection, or to solicit or conspire to conceal, harbor, or shelter from detection, that person in any place, including a building or means of transportation, with the intent to further that person's unlawful entry into the US or avoid apprehension or detection by state or federal authorities.
 Prohibits any person, who (1) violates, (2) is convicted of, (3) pleads guilty to, or (4) enters into a plea of no contest to a violation of this section, from obtaining any professional license offered by the state, a state agency, or political subdivision.
 Creates exemptions for certain entities, programs, services, and assistance.
 Specifies that the provision of health care treatment or services to a natural person who is in the US unlawfully is not a violation of this section.